Mahitha86/Udacity_Project-5/README.md

 8)Using RollingUpdate method  deployed  this  app  again

-9)the entire  process  is run via CIRCLECI and  code is  stored in  github
+9)the entire  process  is run via CIRCLECI and  code is  plulled from  github repo

 *********************************************************************************************************************